rcorless/rcorless.github.io/index.md

 <p><A HREF="https://en.wikipedia.org/wiki/Bohemian_matrices"> The Wikipedia entry on Bohemian Matrices </A></p>

-<H4> My new book, with Neil Calkin and Eunice Chan!
-Open access, Open Educational Resource version </H4>
+<H4> My book, with Neil Calkin and Eunice Chan: Open access, Open Educational Resource version </H4>
 <p><A HREF="https://computational-discovery-on-jupyter.github.io/Computational-Discovery-on-Jupyter/index.html"> Computational Discovery on Jupyter </A>

 Chapter 5 (or is it Unit 5?
 With a Jupyter Book the old words for divisions of a book are a bit obsolete) covers Bohemian matrices at an entry level.

-The book has now been published by SIAM (November 2023).
+The book was published by SIAM in November 2023.
 You can find it at
 <A HREF="https://epubs.siam.org/doi/book/10.1137/1.9781611977509"> The SIAM Bookstore online </A>

 <H4> Jupyter and Maple </H4>